-The Protected Disclosures Act 2014 enables workers to raise a concern regarding potential wrongdoing in the workplace.
+The Protected Disclosures Act 2014 (as amended) (the Act) enables workers to raise a concern regarding potential wrongdoing in the workplace.
 The Act ensures that safeguards exist to prevent reprisals against them.

 The Act requires every public body to:

 - establish and maintain procedures for dealing with protected disclosures

 - provide written information relating to these procedures to workers.

 Revenue is committed to fostering a culture that encourages and supports staff in raising concerns relating to potential wrongdoing in the workplace; and to providing the necessary support for staff who raise genuine concerns.
 All disclosures of wrongdoing in the workplace will be the subject of assessment and investigation as appropriate.
 See our Revenue Policy on Protected Disclosure reporting in the workplace for further information.

 Revenue’s Director of Internal Audit is a prescribed person under the Act for the receipt of protected disclosures on matters relating to the assessment, collection and management of taxes and duties and the implementation of customs controls.